aflin/rampart_docs/source/sql-server-funcs.rst

                [where CONDITION];

 query
-    Query should be a string containing a metamorph query.
+    Query should be a string containing a Metamorph query.

 data
     The text to search.
 May be literal data or a field from the table.